Kinto/kinto/docs/reference/permission.rst

 ===================

 The ACLs are stored in a *permission backend*.
-Currently, permission backends exists for Redis and PostgreSQL.
+Currently, permission backends exists for Redis and PostgreSQL, as well as a in memory one.
 It is of course possible to add you own permission backend, if you whish to store your permissions related data in a different database.

 .. autoclass:: cliquet.permission.PermissionBase
   :members: